 Salvage - example of reuse and recycled components.
 Construction related debris accounts for over 30% of all waste disposal in Seattle (more than our household garbage).

 (integral part of being green)

-- Ventilation - properly done.
+Ventilation - properly done.
 (Dilution).
 Every exhaust needs of source of fresh clean air (kitchen, bath or whole house).
 Question: why seal up my house just to bring in outside air?
 We say: Insulate Tight & Ventilate Right.
-Heat Recovery - best way to go to save heat before it is exhausted out.
+Use Heat Recovery System that saves heat before it is exhausted out.